 At Mr. Handyman of Dallas, we care to provide our local customers with hassle-free estimates.
 We value transparency and openness, which means that the price you see on the estimate is what you will pay—no hidden costs or overtime charges.
 But in order to create that estimate, we need to know more about your situation.
 In the past, we have detected unexpected surprises for customers, such as water damage behind bathroom tiles or mold growth underneath sinks.
 These are serious issues that we can’t ignore, not if our goals are to enhance your safety and ensure that your property is well-maintained.
 Feel free to contact our office team for more information about how we work our pricing.

 There is certainly a natural way of creating homemade caulk which includes mixing baking soda with white glue.
 However, as a temporary solution, we do not recommend using this method for serious repairs.
 While it’s possible to apply this repair method to decorative moldings or other decorative furniture, your Dallas caulking service technician does not recommend this in areas that are exposed to high moisture levels.

 WHAT IS POLYSULFIDE?

 Polysulfide sealants are another type of caulk material that is primarily used in public and commercial properties.
 It’s popular for industrial projects where the sealant will be exposed to chemicals and other agents.
 Polysulfide sealants are used to fix tile swimming pools or gas tanks.

 Caulking is a job that needs to be done right in order to benefit you for years to come.
 Our expert team at Mr. Handyman brings many years of experience and is aware of high-quality brands and efficient ways of application.

-Schedule an in-house inspection service by calling our friendly customer service representatives at 972-627-4518.
+Schedule an in-house inspection service by calling our friendly customer service representatives.
 Or, learn more about our other popular handyman services, including countertop installations, fence repairs, and bathroom remodeling services.